 Answer questions during class and earn credit for doing so!
-There will be nine classes with polling activities over the course of the term.
-Credit will be assigned based attendance and participation (NOT the number of questions in each class or by the 'correctness' of responses provided).
-You can earn participation credit by responding to at least one question per class.
-Students must be in attendance during the lecture to participate as participation after class will not be available.
+Credit is assigned for participation, not "correct-ness" of each response.
+There will be eleven classes with Top Hat activities over the course of the term.
+Credit will be assigned based attendance and participation (NOT the number of questions in each class, or by the 'correctness' of responses provided.
+You can earn participation credit by responding to at least one question per class.).
+Students must be in attendance during the lecture to participate in Top Hat activities.

-- -Participation in 7-9 classes will be given 4% credit. - -Participation in 6 classes will be given 3% credit. - -Participation in 5 classes will be given 2% credit. - -Participation in 4 classes will be given 1% credit. - -Participation in 3 or fewer classes will not receive in-class participation credit.
+-Participation in 7-9 classes will be given 4% credit. -Participation in 5-6 classes will be given 3% credit. -Participation in 4 classes will be given 2% credit. -Participation in 3 or fewer classes will not receive in-class participation credit.